open-mmlab/mmskeleton/README.md

 <!-- To visualize how ST-GCN exploit local correlation and local pattern, we compute the feature vector magnitude of each node in the final spatial temporal graph, and overlay them on the original video. **Openpose** should be ready for extracting human skeletons from videos.
 The skeleton based action recognition results is also shwon thereon. -->

-**Openpose** [Python API](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md#python-api) is required in this demo.
 You can use the following commands to run the demo.

 ```shell
 # with offline pose estimation